5 Questions After Hearing The Oral Arguments Over Trump's Travel Ban

 Cornell University Law School professor Stephen Yale-Loehr says that's basically true.
 He explains that the constitutional rights of noncitizens exist on a sort of spectrum.

 "At one end of the spectrum someone who's never been to the United States, even for visiting Disney World, really has no rights," he tells NPR.
-"On the other end of the spectrum would be somebody who's been given a Green Card ... they have a lot of constitutional rights."
+"On the other end of the spectrum would be somebody who's been given a green card ... they have a lot of constitutional rights."

 But it's more complicated than that.
 It matters where someone is.
 Someone in the U.S. — even illegally — has constitutional rights, such as the right to due process and the freedoms under the First Amendment, Yale-Loehr says.
-Even people who aren't in the U.S. and never have been might have ties to a U.S. resident or citizen who has rights of their own — as the state of Washington pointed out in its arguments.
+Even people who aren't in the U.S. and never have been might have ties to a U.S. resident or citizen who has rights of his own — as the state of Washington pointed out in its arguments.

 What are the limits of presidential power?